What is BATNA?

-- Seller’s settlement range is a biddable range by the seller.
+- Seller’s settlement range is a biddable range acceptable to the seller.

-- Buyer’s settlement range is a biddable range by the buyer.
+- Buyer’s settlement range is a biddable range acceptable to the buyer.

-- Buyer’s/Seller’s worst case is the reservation point of respective parties.
+- Buyer’s/Seller’s worst case is the reservation point of the respective parties.

-- Buyer offers a price that is lower than the seller’s worst case, seller is better off going with an alternative.
+- Buyer offers a price that is lower than the seller’s worst case, then the seller is better off going with an alternative.

-- Seller offers a price that is higher than the buyer’s worst case, seller is better off going with an alternative.
+- Seller offers a price that is higher than the buyer’s worst case, then the buyer is better off going with an alternative.